Kené art: Tradition and design from the jungle of Peru

 Their trade

-Kenne art and commerce have an important relationship, since their designs are considered decorative elements and of great artistic value by the Western world.
-It is the women designers who travel to the cities to sell their products and thus supplement their family income.
+Kenne art and commerce have an essential relationship since their designs are considered decorative elements and of great artistic value by the Western world.
+The women designers travel to the cities to sell their products and thus supplement their family income.

 For more information (in Spanish) you can enter this link of the book Kené: art, science and tradition in design by Luisa Elvira Belaunce.